MarkoP-engineering/tau-f/electronics/23.3-electronics-schematic-prototype-full/README.md

 - E22-400MM22S LoRa 400 Mhz radio transmitter module
 All of the modules communicate with the microcontroller via an SPI bus This is a very rough prototype, and I probably made a lot of mistakes.
 Everything will most likely be remade from scratch according to the documentationand double-checked.
+I had to create a custom symbol for the LoRa module.
+All of the custom symbols, and later footprints, will be placed into their respective update folders.